That Time I Got Reincarnated as a Slime escalates quickly.

 I also felt that the love triangle that developed with some of Rimuru’s followers was actually a pretty lame addition that really didn’t contribute much other than a few irritating character moments where friends briefly turned their attacks on one another.
 If given more time to be fleshed out maybe this sequence could have felt more genuine or more emotional, but largely it felt like another plot point stuffed into an attack on a city that was already overflowing with other character moments.

-While I still don’t see particularly high stakes for our protagonist, and given their unwillingness to part with core cast members in these 12 episodes I don’t really think there’s anything too much to worry about, but I am curious as to how it will all come together.
+While I still don’t see particularly high stakes for our protagonist, and given their unwillingness to part with core cast members in these 12 episodes of That Time I Got Reincarnated as a Slime I don’t really think there’s anything too much to worry about, but I am curious as to how it will all come together.

 Visually, season 2 remains the bright and colourful affair of season one.
 While action isn’t this anime’s strong point, it does do enough for decent fight sequences and the magical attacks, barriers and other bits and pieces remain suitably impressive.
 The character designs are where this anime really is working hard because despite the excessively large cast, they still manage to make most of the characters pretty distinct.